DTrejo/rotten/readme.md

 Options:
   -r, --repo         the repo youd like to examine for rotting code                                        [default: "."]
   -p, --prod         the branch you have running in production                                             [default: "master"]
-  -c, --mostcommits  show branches with the most commits first (defaults to showing oldest commits first)  [default: false]
+  --keep             don't run "harvested" checks (if you want to keep merged branches)                    [default: false] -c, --mostcommits  show branches with the most commits first (defaults to showing oldest commits first)  [default: false]
 ```